RaspAP/raspap-docs/docs/faq.md

 Save settings, restart `dnsmasq` and try connecting your client again.

 ## <a name="access"></a>My WiFi network disappeared and I can't access the webgui.
 Help!
-If you're running your Pi headless and are unable to access RaspAP's web interface from the default http://10.3.141.1/ address, do the following:
+If you are running your Pi headless and are unable to access RaspAP's web interface from the default http://10.3.141.1/ address, do the following:

-1. Be sure your browser isn't forcing SSL by appending https:// to the address, which can result in misleading errors.
+1. Be sure your browser isn't forcing SSL by appending `https://` to the address, which can result in misleading errors.
 This may sound obvious but it's reported frequently.
-(Related: add [SSL support for RaspAP](/ssl-quick/))
+(Related: add [SSL support for RaspAP](/ssl-quick/)).
 2. Connect your device to wired ethernet and access it via the browser or SSH on the `eth0` interface using one of the methods described below.
 Check the logs for hostapd errors and reconfigure the service, or run the installer again to restore the [default configuration](defaults.md).
 3. There are [several methods](https://www.raspberrypi.org/documentation/remote-access/ip-address.md) you can use to determine your Pi's IP address.
 RaspAP's installer only configures a static IP address for the AP interface on `wlan0`.
 If the AP has entered a failed state, you may still be able to connect on an alternate interface.
 4. Recent versions of the RPi OS kernel include the `avahi-daemon` which facilitates local network discovery via multicast DNS (mDNS).
 On client computers with the Bonjour service installed (all macOS machines and Windows PCs with Apple iTunes), try accessing your Pi by entering [http://raspberrypi.local/](http://raspberrypi.local/) in the browser or via SSH with `ssh pi@raspberrypi.local`.
 5. If you don't have access to wired ethernet or the above methods fail, configure your Pi for USB-OTG, aka 'on-the-go' or gadget mode.
 Instructions for enabling USB-OTG vary between various models and not all Pi hardware has support for this.

 ## <a name="custom"></a>My custom `hostapd.conf` / `php.ini` is gone.
 Help!
 The [installer](/quick/) applies a "known good" [default configuration](defaults.md) to some services, including `hostapd`.
-It will also, optionally, optimize php by changing a very limited number of settings.
+It will also, optionally, optimize PHP by changing a very limited number of settings.
 Your custom configurations haven't been lost however; they've been moved to the backups directory in `/etc/raspap/backups`.

 You are free to SSH in to restore those files to their rightful position.
 However, you may need to ensure that the RaspAP modifications are applied to your own custom configurations.